Drawing: Form and proportion

 Measuring the dimensions of a subject while blocking in the drawing is an important step in producing a realistic rendition of the subject.
 Tools such as a compass can be used to measure the angles of different sides.
 These angles can be reproduced on the drawing surface and then rechecked to make sure they are accurate.
-Another form of measurement is to compare the relative sizes of different parts of the subject with each other.
+Another form of measurement is to compare the relative sizes of different parts of the subject with each other, a technique called comparative measurement.
 A finger placed at a point along the drawing implement can be used to compare that dimension with other parts of the image.
 A ruler can be used both as a straightedge and a device to compute proportions.